 What is Oxidative Stress?

 Environmental stressors such as UV, ionizing radiation, pollutants, chemical solvents, alcohol consumption, cigarette smoke, and heavy metals can greatly increase free radical production contributing to the imbalance of oxygen production and resulting in oxidative stress.
-While free radicals are traditionally associated as harmful for the human body, free radicals are normal and necessary to some degree.
+While free radicals are traditionally associated as harmful to the human body, free radicals are normal and necessary to some degree.
 It has been shown that free radicals can be utilized as a therapeutic approach to treat clinical conditions such as cancer, with a certain degree of success.
 In addition to causing some damage, free radicals also stimulate cellular repair and ward off pathogens.

 What Causes Oxidative Stress?